 Appeal outcomes shown via patent data analytics.
 No one wants to have to file an appeal of an examiner’s final rejection, but when they do, they want to have a reasonable chance of success.
 Patent data analytics tools can show a prospective client how many of a law firm’s prior patent applications required an appeal, and how many of those appeals resulted in wins for the applicant.

-Now you can access examiner analytics from the USPTO PAIR and Patent Center websites.
+Access examiner analytics from the USPTO Patent Center and Private PAIR websites.